StuyPulse/attendance-kiosk/README.md

 ![Screenshot of app](docs/images/screenshot.png)

-## Exporting attendance data
+## Exporting attendance report

-Attendance data is stored locally on the device.
-To export the data, insert a USB drive and triple tap on the 694 logo.
-This will open a dialog to export a CSV file all past checkins.
-The CSV contains two columns: the timestamp of the checkin in ISO 8601 format with the local time zone, and the student's OSIS number.
+Attendance data is stored locally on the device in a SQLite database.
+To export an attendance report for the current calendar year, insert a USB drive and triple tap on the 694 logo.
+This will open a dialog to export a CSV file in the following format:

 ```
-2024-06-29T14:45:04-04:00,123456789
+id_number,meetings_attended,total_meetings,percentage
+123456789,10,10,100.00%
 ...
 ```

+A given day counts as a meeting in the report if at least 10 students check in on that day.

 ## Development